atoum/visibility-extension/README.md

 You can achieve visibility override using two methods:

-* Override concrete classes' methods visibility: this will allow you to assert on protected/private methods return values;
+* Override concrete classes' methods visibility: this will allow you to assert on protected/private methods returned values,
 * Override mocked classes' methods visibility: this will allow you to override protected/private methods code and assert on their calls.

 ### Override concrete classes' methods visibility